Content Map Terms

 Vaccines are very safe.
 It is much safer to get the vaccine than to get hepatitis A.

 Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
-Headache, fatigue, fever, nausea, vomiting and diarrhea may also occur after getting the vaccine.
+You may have headache, fatigue, fever, nausea, vomiting and diarrhea.
 These reactions are mild and generally last 1 to 2 days.

 For information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

-It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
-This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
+It is important to stay in the clinic for 15 minutes after getting any vaccine.
+There is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+This happens in less than 1 in a million people who get the vaccine.
+Symptoms may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider can treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 Who should not get the vaccine?

-Speak with your health care provider if you have had a life-threatening reaction to a previous dose of hepatitis A vaccine, or any part of the vaccine. including neomycin, or to latex.
+Speak with your health care provider if you have had a life-threatening reaction to a previous dose of hepatitis A vaccine, or any part of the vaccine including neomycin or latex.

 What is hepatitis A?

 Hepatitis A is a virus that attacks the liver.
-Symptoms of hepatitis A may include fatigue, fever, nausea and vomiting, loss of appetite, abdominal pain, dark urine, pale stools and jaundice (yellowing of the skin and eyes).
-Some people, especially young children, may not have any symptoms.
-Hepatitis A infection rarely causes death; about 1 in 200 people infected with the virus will die.
-The risk of dying from hepatitis A infection is higher in people 50 years of age and older.
+Symptoms may include fatigue, fever, nausea and vomiting, loss of appetite, abdominal pain, dark urine, pale stools and jaundice (yellowing of the skin and eyes).
+Some people, especially young children, have no symptoms.
+Hepatitis A infection rarely causes death.
+About 1 in 200 infected people will die.
+The risk is higher if you are 50 years or older.

 How is hepatitis A spread?

 The hepatitis A virus is found in the bowel movements (stool) of infected persons.
-People with hepatitis A infection who use the bathroom without proper hand washing can pass the virus on to others through food preparation or other hand-to-mouth contact.
-The disease can also be spread by sexual contact, or sharing of equipment used in illegal drug use, such as needles or pipes.
+It can be spread through close contact with an infected person, by drinking contaminated water, or eating raw or under-cooked shellfish contaminated with sewage.
+People with hepatitis A infection who use the bathroom without proper hand washing can pass it to others through food preparation or other hand-to-mouth contact.
+Sexual contact, or sharing equipment used in illegal drug use like needles or pipes can also spread it.

 It is recommended that parents or guardians and their children discuss consent for immunization.
 Children under the age of 19, who are able to understand the benefits and possible reactions for each vaccine and the risk of not getting immunized, can legally consent to or refuse immunizations.
 For more information on mature minor consent see HealthLinkBC File #119 The Infants Act, Mature Minor Consent and Immunization.